OCA/account-analytic/analytic_tag_dimension/README.rst

 * Set color on Analytic Dimensions, and get it on Analytic Tags.
 * Change implementation to create stored computed fields, instead of rewrite create and write functions.
 * On function that create fields, get al models that inherit from AbstractModel
+* Set dimansion on invoice report
+* Improve fields_view_get to create filters on search view

 Usage
 =====